openpracticelibrary/openpracticelibrary/src/pages/practice/systemic-consensing.md

   After that, for each proposal its resistance is measured by the whole group.
 The proposals are sorted according to the resistance measurements.

-  Consensing does not require agreement, affirmation or even preference. **Consent is reached by choosing the proposal with the least resistance.**
+  Systemic Consensing does not require agreement, affirmation or even preference. **Consensus is reached by choosing the proposal with the least resistance.**

   The resistance indicates the **conflict potential**: The higher the resistance against a proposal, the higher the likeliness that it doesn't get support and might even fail.